cpinotossi/az-fun-alert/README.md

 ### "AAD App" & AAD

-Next we need to setup the "App Role" inside the new "AAD App".Therefore we need to find our our "AAD App":
+Next we need to setup the "App Role" inside the new "AAD App".
+Therefore we need to find our "AAD App":

 - Go into the Azure Active Directy View and select "App registration".
 - Here you will find your "AAD App", in our case it has been named "funalert-func-app".
 Click on it to call the detail view of our "AAD App" funalert-func-app: